OhVickie/Natours/README.md

 HTML
 SASS

-# Files I worked on:
+# Folder I worked on: starter
-starter
+The folder I worked on is the ## starter folder